radian-software/riju/README.md

     $ make docker

-Note that building the image takes 30 minutes and requires about 15 GB of disk space.
+Note that building the image takes about 30 minutes on high-end hardware and ethernet, and it requires about 15 GB of disk space.

 ## Flag